isomerpages/mddi-corp/_what-we-do/Parliament Livestream.md

 </li>
 <li>
 <p>If this licence does not apply, you must seek permission in writing from
-MCI if you wish to use the Materials.
+MDDI if you wish to use the Materials.
 When seeking permission, you must state clearly your identity, the Materials that you intend to use, how and what you intend to use it for, and for how long.
-MCI reserves the right to refuse permission, and is not obliged to provide reasons for doing so.</p>
+MDDI reserves the right to refuse permission, and is not obliged to provide reasons for doing so.</p>
 </li>
 <li>
 <p>You shall not transfer or sublicence your rights or obligations under
-this licence to any third party without MCI’s prior written consent.</p>
+this licence to any third party without MDDI’s prior written consent.</p>
 <p><strong>Conditions of Responsible Use</strong>
 </p>
 </li>